wieslawsoltes/Dock/docs/dock-styling.md

 Any `SolidColorBrush` referenced by the theme can be replaced this way.
 Controls automatically pick up the new values.

-`ToolChromeControl` defines two extra brushes for its icons and drag grip:
+`ToolChromeControl` defines an extra brush for its icons and drag grip:

 ```xaml
 <SolidColorBrush x:Key="DockToolChromeIconBrush" Color="#474747" />